Vodafone welcomes Smart Farming report

-“If a permanent Mobile Black Spot Program was established, as this report recommends, the number of regional areas to receive increased mobile coverage and choice would increase significantly.”
+“If a permanent Mobile Black Spot Programme was established, as this report recommends, potentially using diverted USO funds would increase the number of regional areas to receive increased coverage and choice.